Dear Parents and Community Members,

 7. When and how will we learn more about decisions for the next school year?
 What kinds of things are being decided?

 All communication regarding any changes or decisions of the regional board will be communicated via email and will be on each of the school and parish websites within the region.
-Registration for 2021-2022 will be opening soon.
-Currently, the administration is working on budgets and tuition requirements for each school.

 8. Who is serving on the board in the South region?
 Below is a current list of board members and the parishes they represent: